dkassybayeva/neuropixels_preprocessing/README.md

 7) Open anaconda powershell, and change directory to the KS output directory
 8) Start the phy anaconda environment (conda activate phy2)
 9) Start phy for clustering (phy template-gui params.py)
-10) manually cluster
+10) Cluster manually

-	a) (keyboard shortcuts to remember: alt +  g labels a spikes as good, alt + m labels it as bad, and :merge merges together all the selected clusters.
+	a) Keyboard shortcuts to remember: alt + g labels a spike as good, alt + m labels it as bad, and :merge merges together all the selected clusters.

-	b) We prefilter with the following stats. fr > 0.5 & Amplitude > 700 & KSLabel == ‘good’ & ISIv < 3
+	b) We prefilter with the following stats: fr > 0.5 & Amplitude > 700 & KSLabel == ‘good’ & ISIv < 3

-	c) For aligning multiple days I’m somewhat lenient, I basically take a cell if it matches those criteria and has consistent spike amplitudes, isn’t obviously two clusters, and has consistent firing rate across the session break.
-If it’s a badly aligned day many cells wont look consistent, especially in the upper part of the probe.
+	c) For aligning multiple days I’m somewhat lenient.
+I basically take a cell if it matches those criteria and:

+	- has consistent spike amplitudes

+	- isn’t obviously two clusters

+	- and has consistent firing rate across the session break.

+	If it’s a badly aligned day, many cells won't look consistent, especially in the upper part of the probe.

 ## AFTER SORTING: